redsanket/spark/external/hive/guide/bi/index.rst

              and run the command ``mapred queue -showacls``.
 You should see the queue names and the operations that are allowed.
 You can use the job queue that list the operation **SUBMIT_APPLICATIONS**.

+#. can you also add a step to add the server side properties using the “Driver Configuration” tool(apart from adding through ODBC Administrator).
+It is based on some recent feedbacks from customers, that the server side properties for Queue only works once they have configured the properties through both of the options.
 #.
 Click **OK** to close the box.
 #.
 From the **Hortonworks Hive ODBC Driver DSN Setup** dialog, click **Test** to see if things work.
    If all goes well, you should see **TESTS COMPLETED SUCCESSFULLY!**.